thomas-osgood/TryHackMe/Archangel/README.md

 ```

 Now when you go back and check the log, the contents of `/etc/passwd` should be in the location of that request's `User-Agent`.

+*Note: To manipulate the header information (where the User-Agent is stored), you will need a tool like BurpSuite or to send the request using Python, PHP, Go, etc.*